derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/05/2026 17:03:57 : 3 Database Admins walked into a NoSQL bar.
+01/06/2026 20:15:44 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Java: Write once, run away.
+If loving you is ROM I don't wanna read write.
 <!-- replace-with-joke ends -->